How to Check a Vehicle for a Tracker

 Step 5: Listen for Audible Alerts

-What NOT to Do
+What Not to Do

-- Do not dismantle vehicle trim panels
+- Do not dismantle trim panels

-- Do not remove factory-installed electronics
+- Do not remove factory electronics

 - Do not damage suspected devices

-- Do not confront someone without clear evidence
+- Do not confront someone without evidence

-When Should You Seek Professional Inspection?
+When to Seek Professional Inspection

 - You cannot locate a suspected device

-- You believe a hard-wired tracker may be installed
+- You suspect a hard-wired tracker

-- There is an ongoing legal dispute
+- There is a legal dispute

-- You require documentation for court
+- You require documentation

-- You want a structured, evidence-based inspection
+- You want a structured inspection

 Queensland Legal Considerations

-- Removing a device may have legal implications if ownership is disputed.
+- Removing a device may have legal implications

 How Common Is Vehicle Tracking?